Nutrition and Fluids in the NICU

 Why breastmilk is important and how lactation consultants can help

 Breastmilk is the preferred milk for all babies, especially the most premature babies.
 Breastmilk has all the nutrients needed for growth and development.
 Baby formulas you can buy are designed to be close to human milk.
 But most of these are based on cow’s milk protein.
 This is different from human protein.
 The proteins and fats in breastmilk are more easily digested.
 Because of these differences, formula may not be as well tolerated by a baby.
 Also, breastmilk has antibodies and other immune factors from the breastfeeding parent.
 These are to help protect babies from infection.
 This is something that baby formulas you can buy don’t have.
 This protection is extra important when babies are sick or premature and have a higher risk of an infection.
-Necrotizing enterocolitis is a very dangerous condition in very premature infants.
+Necrotizing enterocolitis is a very dangerous intestinal condition in very premature infants.
 It’s more common in babies who don’t get breastmilk.
 More breastmilk feedings also seem to lead to more brain growth for premature babies.

 Very premature babies may need supplements added to breastmilk.
 This is done to meet their increased needs for protein, calcium, and phosphorus.
 Even if your baby can’t breastfeed, you can pump your breastmilk and store it for gavage or nipple feedings.
 Depending on the amount of milk needed for feedings, donor milk or formula may need to be given for a short time in addition to a baby’s own parent’s milk.
 Donor milk is pasteurized before it’s given.
 Because of this, it may lose some nutritional value.
 But it’s more helpful for premature infants than formula.
-It’s an important option when the breastfeeding parent’s breastmilk isn’t available.
+It’s an important choice when the breastfeeding parent’s breastmilk isn’t available.

-Certified lactation consultants (IBCLC) are nurses or other healthcare providers who are specially trained and certified to help you with breastfeeding.
+Certified lactation consultants are nurses or other healthcare providers who are specially trained and certified to help you with breastfeeding.
 In the NICU, these providers can help you and your baby with breastfeeding.
 They can also teach you about pumping and storing your breastmilk for your baby.
 Learning to feed by mouth is a process that can take babies a few weeks.
 Because of this, you’ll likely need to keep expressing milk even after leaving the NICU.